 Alternate Learning Programs

 These programs are provided to a very small number of students who are unable to successfully participate in mainstream core programs.

 Students with Disabilities

-Students with disabilities are supported under the Education Adjustment Program (EAP), which includes a process to identify and respond to the educational needs of students.
+The Education Adjustment Program (EAP) is used to identify and respond to the educational needs of students.
 Adjustments are made for students with disabilities to enable them to access the curriculum, achieve curriculum outcomes, and participate in College life.
 This process consists of an ongoing cycle of data collection, planning, program development, intervention, documentation, profiles, evaluation and review.